Amy Duggar’s Abuse Claim Not True? Reality Star’s Grandmother Denies Allegation

 However, Terry’s mother Lenora Jordan has a different story to tell.

-“None of that stuff is true,” she told RadarOnline.
 “Amy just felt like she needed to be on that show, and needed something to tell.”

 Going by Lenora’s words, the abuse, which has been continuously referred to by Amy without revealing the perpetrator in the past few weeks, did not happen at all.
 This would also mean that the cause of her distrust in men that includes her husband is non-existent.